Punderthings/fossfoundation/_pages/index.md

 - Learn how to [contribute to this site](https://github.com/Punderthings/fossfoundation/blob/main/CONTRIBUTING.md).
 - Be nice and respect our [Code of Conduct](CODE_OF_CONDUCT).
 - We can help you [Choose A Foundation](https://chooseafoundation.com) for your project to join.
-- Learn about your current host, [Shane Curcuru](https://shanecurcuru.org).
+- Learn about your current host, [Shane Curcuru](https://shanecurcuru.org), who is looking for shared maintainers.

 ## Goals

-- Create a rich metadata directory about nonprofit open source organizations.
+- Create a rich metadata directory about nonprofit open source organizations, including financial, sponsorship and other data.
 - Data is easy to consume in multiple ways that are reliable.
 - Website and any tooling are zero/low maintenance.
 - Build simple PR-driven data submission that prevents errors.